DLesmes/AWS/intro/networks_governance_ml.md

 * **Pronunciation Customization:**  Fine-tune pronunciation using SSML (Speech Synthesis Markup Language) tags for even greater control over the speech output.

 Amazon Polly makes it easy to add high-quality, natural-sounding speech to your applications, enhancing user experiences and opening up new possibilities for interactive and engaging content.

+## Amazon Transcribe: Unlock the Power of Speech-to-Text 👂📝

+Amazon Transcribe is a powerful service that converts speech to text with impressive accuracy.
+It's a game-changer for accessibility, content creation, and more.
+Let's see how to use it!

+**Exploring Amazon Transcribe:  Real-Time Transcription at Your Fingertips**

+1. **Transcribe Console:** Navigate to the Amazon Transcribe service page in your AWS console.
+2. **Explore Options:** Familiarize yourself with the available features and use cases.
+3. **Create a Transcript:** Click "Create a transcript" to test the service in real-time.
+4. **Choose Language:** Select your desired language.
+5. **Start Streaming:** Click "Start streaming."
+Your browser will ask for permission to access your microphone. 🎤
+6. **Speak and Transcribe:** Once you grant permission, start speaking!
+You'll see your words being transcribed in real time.
+7. **Stop Streaming:**  Click "Stop streaming" to end the transcription process.

+**Use Cases: A World of Possibilities**

+* **Accessibility:** Make audio and video content accessible to people with hearing impairments. 🦻
+* **Content Creation:**  Transcribe interviews, meetings, lectures, and more to create written records.
+* **Voice Assistants:**  Build voice-enabled applications that can understand spoken commands.
+* **Customer Service:** Analyze call center recordings to gain insights into customer interactions.

+Amazon Transcribe makes it easy to convert speech to text, unlocking new possibilities for accessibility, efficiency, and innovation.